nv-morpheus/Morpheus/docs/source/basics/building_a_pipeline.md

 Then the following error displays:
 ```
-RuntimeError: The to-file stage cannot handle input of <class 'morpheus.messages.multi_message.MultiMessage'>.
+RuntimeError: The to-file stage cannot handle input of <class 'morpheus._lib.messages.ControlMessage'>.
 Accepted input types: (<class 'morpheus.messages.message_meta.MessageMeta'>,)
 ```

-This indicates that the ``to-file`` stage cannot accept the input type of `morpheus.messages.multi_message.MultiMessage`.
+This indicates that the ``to-file`` stage cannot accept the input type of `morpheus.messages.ControlMessage`.
 This is because the ``to-file`` stage has no idea how to write that class to a file; it only knows how to write instances of `morpheus.messages.message_meta.MessageMeta`.
 To ensure you have a valid pipeline, examine the `Accepted input types: (<class 'morpheus.messages.message_meta.MessageMeta'>,)` portion of the message.
-This indicates you need a stage that converts from the output type of the `deserialize` stage, `MultiMessage`, to `MessageMeta`, which is exactly what the `serialize` stage does.
+This indicates you need a stage that converts from the output type of the `deserialize` stage, `ControlMessage`, to `MessageMeta`, which is exactly what the `serialize` stage does.

 ### Kafka Source Example
 The above example essentially just copies a file.
 However, it is an important to note that most Morpheus pipelines are similar in structure, in that they begin with a source stage (`from-file`) followed by a `deserialize` stage, end with a `serialize` stage followed by a sink stage (`to-file`), with the actual training or inference logic occurring in between.